-My Must-Have Mac and iPhone Apps for 2017 was one of my most popular posts.
-In making this a tradition I’m sharing my 2018 must have apps in hopes you’ll discover a new app or two that will improve your workflow or make you more productive.
+This article is an annual tradition: towards the end of December I summarize My Must-Have Mac Apps that I will be using for the next year.
+This is always among my most popular posts.
+I’m sharing my 2019 must have apps in hopes you’ll discover a new app or two that will improve your workflow or make you more productive.

-You can find My 2018 Must-Have iOS Apps for iPhone and iPad here.
+You can find My 2019 Must-Have iOS apps for iPhone and iPad here.

 My Mac setup: